SufyanDahalan/VSWorkbench/docs/thesis/Include/Thesis.md

-## write about making it small, improving performance and time needed to start up, and how it holds up comapred to gitlab workflow (goal, plus comparison and results section)
+## write about making it small, improving performance and time needed to start up, and how it holds up comapred to GitLab workflow (goal, plus comparison and results section)

 OS: linux(5.15.0-46-generic)
 CPUs: Intel(R) Core(TM) i7-10750H CPU @ 2.60GHz(12 x 3500)